redfords/nasm/README.md

 The Netwide Assembler (NASM) is an assembler and disassembler for the Intel x86 architecture.
 It can be used to write 16-bit, 32-bit (IA-32) and 64-bit (x86-64) programs.

+## Structure of a NASM program

+ASM is line-based.
+Most programs consist of directives followed by one or more sections.
+Lines can have an optional label.
+Most lines have an instruction followed by zero or more operands.

+Generally, you put code in a section called .text and your constant data in a section called .data.

 ## How to run on Linux

 Install the libc6-dev-i386 package: